 Many people travel by driving the RV and leave their car behind but you could also rent a trailer-type RV too.

-If you are new to the world of RV rentals, these are my best tips from my recent experience using RVshare, a marketplace service known as the “Airbnb for RV’s” which brings RV renters and owners together
+If you are new to the world of RV rentals, these are the best tips from my recent experience using RVshare, a marketplace service known as the “Airbnb for RV’s” which brings RV renters and owners together

 This post contains affiliate links.
 We were partially hosted for this experience by RVshare.com but our opinions are all our own.